 "Maybe if you didn't treat him like a category, he might surprise you."
 It was a bit on the harsh side, but Blue was feeling off kilter and didn't feel like hearing anyone reduce someone else to a handful of rumors.
 "Excuse me, I have something I need to attend to."
 Blue moved around Elywin and headed quickly back to his dorm.

 "Don't treat him like a category?
 But isn't that just what he does to us?"

 Jet was not in their dorm when Blue returned.
 Somehow it felt lonely coming back to an empty room.
-There had always been someone at home, even James had occasionally been there to greet him.
+There had always been someone at home, even Jade had occasionally been there to greet him.
 Even though Blue did not know Jet well, his company was far more enjoyable then being alone.
-None the less, Blue settled into the plush sheets of his bed and pulled the rabbit James had given him into the crook of his right arm.
+None the less, Blue settled into the plush sheets of his bed and pulled the rabbit Jade had given him into the crook of his right arm.
 He opened The Feral and The Human and began reading.
 He tried to keep his emotions out of it, but the eledant manner of handling seemed so violent.
 The general urged that ferals only responded to shows of power, but Blue was certain he had seen a strong response in Quan in reaction to Blue's pacifism.
 He was only a few chapters in when Blue discarded the first book and took up the second.

 He found the next book only slightly easier to stomach but not quite so clearly written.
 The second book seemed to focus more on how human and feral societies worked, how they were different and how they were similar.
 It offered little by way of how to handle them together but rather offered an understanding to guide someone to mediate between them.
 Blue still disliked the almost careless stereotyping that seemed scattered throughout the book.
 It seemed to him that much of the worked liked and encouraged making broad, sweeping statements about every species and even every kingdom.
 Blue wondered if he should consider himself shielded or sheltered.